BrookeB-C/mythicTalesBMS/docs/api-design.md

 - Public unauthenticated endpoints, complex reporting, and bulk upload are out of scope for this iteration.

 Additional Notes (from product decisions)
+- Pour sizes: fixed presets; controllers validate unless TAPROOM_ADMIN override is present.
-- Low‑volume alert: when a keg’s remaining falls below 15%, emit an internal event for alerting/analytics and show a UI indicator.
+- Low‑volume alert: default 15% threshold, configurable per‑venue; emit an internal event for alerting/analytics and show a UI indicator; notify TAPROOM_ADMIN and BAR_ADMIN.
 - Receive‑before‑tap: API allows `tap-keg` even if keg is DISTRIBUTED (RECEIVED is not strictly required).
+- Big‑board: add a dedicated MVC route `GET /taplist/board?venueId=...` (read‑only, lightweight payload) with auto‑refresh every 15s.
+- QR scanning: camera/PWA should parse JSON payload that includes `serial` and `breweryId`.